7ahiry/7ahiry.github.io/_posts/2015-06-04-my-git-tutorial.markdown

 when it is added but not commited yet.
 To come back to the previous version of readme.md run:

+To un-stagged the file, you can run the followinf command:

 ```
     git reset HEAD readme.md
 ```

+To undo the modification in your file you can issue the following command:

 ```
     git checkout -- readme.md